Traditional Polish Foods Of Easter; And Their Meanings!

 VINEGAR ~ Symbolizes the gall given to Christ at the crucifixion.

-WINE ~ Symbolizes the blood of sacrifice split by Christ at the crucifixion. ;
+WINE ~ Symbolizes the blood of sacrifice spilt by Christ at the crucifixion. ;

 Traditions vary from family to family and have changed with each passing generation.
 Some allow children to place chocolate into the basket.
-A colorful ribbon and sometimes sprigs of greenery are attached, the linen cover is drawn over the top and it is ready to be taken to church or for the priests visit.
-The priest may also bless these items found in the Easter basket:
+A colorful ribbon and sometimes sprigs of greenery are attached, the linen cover is drawn over the top, and it is ready to be taken to church, or for the priest's visit.
+The priest may also bless the items found in the Easter basket:

 CHEESE ~ Shaped into a ball, it is a symbol of moderation Christians should have at all times. ;

-HOLY WATER ~ Holy water was used to bless the home, animals, fields and used in religious rituals throughout the year. ;
+HOLY WATER ~ Holy water is used to bless the home, animals, and fields, and is used in religious rituals throughout the year. ;

 CANDLE ~ This is changed yearly in the home on "the night before Easter" to signify the power of light over darkness.